 Defining a budget is the responsible way to start a renovation.
 You may have already set a budget or you may need help forecasting a budget.
 Our goal is to provide the best value for the money when investing in your home.
 We will be upfront on evaluating if you can get what you want within budget or if you need to scale back the scope of work.

 We present the total price of your project before a deposit is made.
 Additionally, we provide an itemized quote of each phase of the project.
 The price of a newly renovated kitchen or bath with the same layout and scope of work can change as much as 35% with material selections–same amount of work just different material.
 We present materials for every price point.
 We value engineer every job so you get the desired look and design within your budget.

 How much is the deposit?

-We require about 30% of the project proposal price as a deposit.
+We require about one-third of the project proposal price as a deposit.

 How does payment work?

 The average payment structure for a single project is an initial deposit of one-third of the total project cost; the second installment (approximately one-third) after demo/prep work is completed and work has fully commenced (at about 50% completion); and lastly, the final remaining installment, plus the cost of materials that were provided/installed, will be invoiced once the job (including any approved change orders) is completed.

 Easily pay online when you receive an invoice from us.
 Payments can be made via credit/debit card (Visa, MasterCard, American Express, and Discover), E-Check, or in-person with a paper check.